BRANDS

 Harley-Davidson

-William S. Harley and Arthur Davidson started Harley-Davidson in Milwaukee in 1903.
-The apparel took on a life of its own by the 1990s, worn well outside motorcycle culture.
+Harley-Davidson apparel took on a life of its own by the 1990s, worn well outside motorcycle culture.
 Graphic tees became mainstream fashion whether you rode or not.

 -